sct/vagrant-lamp/README.md

 * http://local.dev:1080

 Port 33066 is forwarded to MySql, with a default vagrant/vagrant user so you can use your favorite client to administer databases.

+You can add XDEBUG_PROFILE to your GET parameter to generate an xdebug trace, e.g. http://local.dev/?XDEBUG_PROFILE.
+You can then investigate at http://local.dev/webgrind/

 ## Sites configuration